JJ/alpine-raku/README.md

 * `zef` for module installation
 * Readline for easy shell use.
 * perl, needed to run rakudobrew
+* wget which is needed for some other downstream compatibilities.

 New images should be automatically available [at the Docker hub](https://hub.docker.com/r/jjmerelo/alpine-perl6/)